fabri1983/java2proto2grpc/README.md

 ---
 First you need to generate `.proto` files out of your java `classes/interfaces` located at your classpath and which are decorated with annotation `@GrpcEnabled`.
-The processs skips generation of protobuf messages or inner fields if class is decorated with with `@ProtobufSkipFields`.
+You can skip generation of protobuf messages or inner fields decorating a class with `@ProtobufSkipFields`.
 - `JavaToProtoNewMain`: generates `.proto` files (**IDL syntax v3**) from a class/package at specific folder:
 	```sh
 	mvn compile